 Dear students, if you want to apply for doing a Google Summer of Code project with us you can choose a project from this list but you can also present your own idea fitting to any of the Linux Standards Base (LSB) group, OpenPrinting, Driver Backport, Wireless LAN (802.11) and our other work groups.
 Please note that you have to choose "The Linux Foundation" as your mentoring organization, independent of the workgroup where you want to do your project.

-- March 18, 2010 - Google has accepted the Linux Foundation as a mentoring organization.
+- March 18, 2011 - The Linux Foundation got accepted as mentoring organization!

 Notes to take for students